Non Parametric Statistics of Dynamic Networks with distinguishable nodes

 \begin{theorem} Let $\G$ be a random network with law $\mu$ such that the central set $\C$ has only one element $S$.
-Let $\{\G_t, t \geq 1\}$ be an stationary and ergodic sequence of random networks with law $\mu$.
+Let $\{\G_t, t \geq 1\}$ be a stationary and ergodic sequence of random networks with law $\mu$.
 If $\hat S_\ell$ is any element of the empirical central set $\hat \C_\ell$, then almost surely

 In other words, the set of empiric central networks coincides with the skeleton network if $\ell$ is large enough.
-In general, if the central set $\C$ has more than one element, we have that $\hat S_\ell \in \C$. \end{theorem}
+If the central set $\C$ has more than one element, we have that $\hat S_\ell \in \C$. \end{theorem}

 We are interested in a measure of the ``homogeneity'' (variability) of a random network.
 The most natural notion of dispersion associated with our problem is the following.

 \begin{definition} \normalfont Let $S^* \in \C$.
 The \textit{scale} of the random network $\G$ is defined as